 Co-operative Education and the Centre for Career Action also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on a work term.

-You must successfully complete a minimum of four work-term reports based on four approved/credited work terms:
+You must successfully complete a minimum of three work-term reports based on three approved/credited work terms:

 - Work-term report 2 is normally completed by the end of the second work term.

 - Work-term report 3 is normally completed by the end of the third work term.

 With the exception of PD12, work-term reports must be submitted to the Faculty of Health through Waterloo LEARN, no later than the sixth day of classes in the term following the co-op work term for which the work-term report was prepared.
 The reports are assessed and returned in the 3rd month of the term.

 PD12: Reflection and Learning in the Workplace, helps you develop critical workplace skills and qualities such as self-awareness, initiative, and adaptability.
 The course also helps you reflect on your experiences, knowledge, and workplace skills.
 Ultimately, this course prepares you for successful co-op work-term reflective writing in the Faculty of Health.

 You must follow the Faculty of Health Work Report Guidelines posted on Waterloo LEARN.

 For eight month work placements, the first report will be due six days into the second work term, and the second report will be due six days into the following academic term.

 Any questions about work reports should be directed to the Student Success Officer.